tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

     String name = "Henry"; // <- we can't drop the String like Scala

-So Java doesn't support type inference in the widest sense.
+So Java doesn't support type inference in the wider sense.
 It can't guess _everything_ like some languages.
 Type inference for Java then typically refers to the way the compiler can work out types for generics.
 Java 7 improved this when it introduced the diamond operator (`<>`) but there are still lots of limitations in what Java _can_ figure out.

 The Java compiler was built with type erasure; it actively removes the type information during compilation.
+Because of type erasure, `List<String>` becomes `List<Object>` after compilation.

 For historical reasons, when generics were introduced in Java 5, the developers couldn't easily reverse the decision to use erasure.
 Java was left with the need to understand what types to substitute for a given generic type but no information how to do it because it had all been erased.
 Type inference was the solution.

-Because of type erasure then, `List<String>` becomes `List<Object>` after compilation.
-The type information was erased.

-All generic values are really of type `Object` behind the scenes but by using type inference, the compiler can check that all the usages are consistent with what it thinks the generic should be.
-At runtime, everything is going to get passed around as instances of `Object` with appropriate casting.
+All generic values are really of type `Object` behind the scenes but by using type inference, the compiler can check that all the source code usages are consistent with what it thinks the generic should be.
+At runtime, everything is going to get passed around as instances of `Object` with appropriate casting behind the scenes.
 Type inference just allows the compiler to check that the casts would be valid ahead of time.

 So type inference is about guessing the types, Java's support for type inferences was due to be improved in a couple of ways with Java 8.